cathrynploehn-NIST/Visualizationintroduction/Designing a new evaluation framework.md

 Where does visualization fit in a data science evaluation? __Data science__ involves techniques for _analyzing_ and _extracting knowledge_ from data.

 The purpose of information visualization is to function as a _problem solving tool_.
+In order to understand a tool, visualizations and the processes the visualizations support should be evaluated (Lam et al. 2012).
 Data visualization relies on __context__.
-In other words, solving a specific problem in a particular domain.
-Many previous methods of data visualization often measure the utility of a visualization in terms of effectively users can accomplish their context-specific tasks.
+Many work in the visualization evaluation space use methods to measure the utility of a visualization in terms of how effectively users can accomplish their context-specific tasks.

 For example, the same data can be represented many different ways.
 The effectiveness of a visualization is tied into _which_ representation strategy is chosen to fit the task.